Grand Duke Cyril Vladimirovich of Russia.

 For many years, we have been interested in 19th & early 20th century European history, reading copiously, if indiscriminately.
 Usually, the books we buy are cheap.
 They are acquired from jumble sales, charity tables at village fêtes at which we were playing, the bargain boxes of antiquarian bookshops &c.
 Therefore they have no value per se.; they will almost always have been big sellers in their day, and thus are common.
 And even if such a book is slightly less common, but its cover is badly sunned, or it’s missing its spine or the odd cover or two, why then: it, too, has little or no value, again per se.
 These are happy hunting grounds for someone who merely wants to read a book.
 There are drawbacks: this sort of book is usually old, and therefore, as a source of accurate historical information, obsolete.
 But there is a fascination in comparing an old account of something with a modern one.
 To pick one example: the countless millions of words that have been written about the decline and fall of Imperial Russia.
 We have been interested in the subject for decades, and if you don’t know already, the most cursory glance on Google & YouTube will show what fascination it still exerts a century and more later.
 But where does Grand Duke CyrilVladimirovich come in?
 Well: in this case, rather at the End of Things, both literally and metaphorically.
 About 10 years ago, I wanted to read NicholasSokolov’s 1924 book on his ‘judicial enquiry’ into the murder * of Nicholas II and his family.
 It was published by Payot in Paris.
 Now this was not going to be a book to be found willy-nilly in a High Street charity shop!
 So we stumped up £25 for a copy from a dealer, and dutifully ploughed nearly all the way through it.
-Our French is not terribly good, but we certainly got the essence of its 339 pages; and besides, rather unusually for the time, it was copiously illustrated with photographs – 83 according to the title page.
+Our French is not terribly good, but with the aid of a Collins ‘Gem’ we certainly got the essence of its 339 pages; and besides, rather unusually for the time, it was copiously illustrated with photographs – 83 according to the title page.
 Such as these:

 All very interesting; quite some labour must have gone into those palisades, especially the bigger one – but I digress.
 We put Sokolov’s book back on the shelf & there it has remained for over 10 years.
 But today, we were reading a newly-acquired book (‘The Fate of the Romanovs’.
 King & Wilson; Wiley, Hoboken NJ, USA, 2003.) and we needed to refer to Sokolov about a certain point.
 After having done so, we ‘re-discovered’ something.
 Sokolov’s 1924 book was published in Paris as what we would call a ‘paperback’ with only very flimsy covers: it was up to the purchaser whether they would have it bound or not.
 The purchaser of our copy had indeed had it bound; and in the back, was included a 12 page pamphlet, dating to 1924.